 External LOs must be calibrated prior to performing a measurement.
-As with the internal LOs, the external LOs must be fully warmed up prior to calibration.
+Before beginning a calibration, the LOs must be allowed ample time to reach proper operating temperature.

 The LO calibration table is also a valuable reference for External LO Mode to verify that the DUT is within the calibrated range of the LOs for proper phase locking.